2 tablespoon olive oil

 1 pint sour cream

-12 oz. egg noodles, cooked to package directions until al dente
+12 ounce egg noodles, cooked to package directions until al dente

 Add the onions to the pan drippings and sauté until soft and fragrant.
 Add the mushrooms and cook, stirring occasionally until mushrooms begin to lightly brown, about 3-4 minutes.
 Add the remaining salt, pepper, the cornstarch, thyme, Worcestershire, and Dijon to the pan.
 Stir to combine.